What Are the Experian Smart Money Digital Checking and Digital Savings Accounts?

 Whether you're saving up for a vacation, emergency fund or down payment on a home, the Experian Smart Money Digital Savings Account has plenty of benefits.

 • Build savings effortlessly through everyday spending.
-The Round Up¥ feature of your Experian Smart Money Savings Account turns everyday purchases into savings opportunities.
-Round Up automatically rounds up your eligible Experian Smart Money Debit Card purchases to the nearest dollar and transfers the difference into your Experian Smart Money Savings Account.
+The Round Up¥ feature of eligible Experian Smart Money Digital Savings Accounts can turn everyday purchases into savings opportunities.
+Round Up automatically rounds up your eligible Experian Smart Money Debit Card purchases to the nearest dollar and transfers the extra change into your Experian Smart Money Digital Savings Account.
 You can turn Round Up on or off at any time.

 Are Experian Smart Money Accounts FDIC-Insured?